StefanZander/lecture_notes/smw/skript/html/docs/chapters/3/ask.md

 How can we model and satisfy this information need in Semantic MediaWiki?

-First consider the structural composition of the data model used to represent an universe of discourse (or an excerpt of it).
+First consider the **structural composition** of the data model used to represent an universe of discourse (or an excerpt of it).

 For example:

 ![Knowledge Base](./../../figures/ask_model_km.png) _An excerpt of the previous example modelled as conceptual SMW graph_

-This graphical representation serves as basis for the formulation of query conditions.
+This graphical representation serves as basis for the formulation of **query conditions**.
 ~> Therefore, think of query conditions as graphs with conditional node values.
+~> Also consider the structural semantics of involved elements.

 ![Knowledge Base](./../../figures/ask_query_km.png) _An illustration of the query graph for the previous example_